santiagosayshey/DigiBrain/content/Computer Science/Algorithms & Data Structures Analysis/Workshops/Workshop 4.md

 >
 > Professor Bunyan claims that for any a ∈ A, b ∈ B, and c ∈ C, it holds that a ≤ b ≤ c.
 Provide the smallest possible counterexample to disprove this claim.

+Inserting a single element into a tree takes $O(\log n)$ time in the worst case.
+Since we have n elements to insert, the total time to construct the binary search tree is $O(n \log n)$.

+We can argue that this O(n log n) time is a lower bound for any comparison-based algorithm because constructing a binary search tree allows us to sort the list of elements.
+We know that sorting a list of n elements using comparisons requires at least O(n log n) time in the worst case.
+Therefore, constructing a binary search tree must also take at least O(n log n) time when using comparisons.
+If there were a faster comparison-based algorithm to construct a binary search tree, it would contradict the lower bound for comparison-based sorting.